keuvyndev/Portfolio/app-fsw-foods/dev_notes/stating_notes.md

 Would you like to use src/ directory with this project? √ Não
 Would you like to use App Router (recommended)? √ Sim
 Would you like to customize the default import alias? √ Sim
-What import alias would you like configured? @/*
+What import alias would you like configured? √ Não

 ## 2. Commands to Config DB